yevstafievayevheniia/KMM-Tutorials/KMM-App2/README.md

 ## About
 This is a simple multiplatform application that displays random products' data in a list.

-To launch the web browser, add the following environment
+To launch the desktop, add the following environment
 ```
 composeApp:run
 ```